Hetari/vuejs-code-block/docs/why.md

 layout: doc
 ---

-# Why Choose vuejs-code-block?
+# Why `vuejs-code-block`?

 Building code blocks can be surprisingly complex, especially when you're aiming for more than just basic syntax highlighting.
 While there are many libraries available that handle syntax highlighting, the moment you require additional features—like **line numbers**, **line highlighting**, or **word-level customization**—things get tricky.

 If you're a technical writer or developer creating documentation or blog posts, these features are often essential.
 However, most syntax highlighting libraries fall short, either lacking these features entirely or making it difficult to customize or extend their functionality.